riceissa/breathing/doc.md

 - does it feel more like i'm forgetting how to breathe (and so i should gently try to guide my body into breathing better), or like i am controlling my breathing too much (and i should instead just let my breathing happen on its own)? (i've felt both at different times and it's quite confusing. i suspect the first one is some sort of autonomic dysfunction thing that i have because of my generic illness, and the second one is a more typical air hunger thing that i have due to overbreathing. but really, i don't know.)
 - can i relax some part of my body, or (if some parts of my body are already relaxed) _more_ parts of my body?
 - is my heart rate also high? (for me, this tends to indicate i am having POTS and so lying down often helps me calm down a lot.)
+- Can I take a nap or even just lie down and close my eyes?
+(This can feel scary and your brain may shout "No!"\ at the idea, but other times it's exactly what you need.)

 # Acknowledgments {.unnumbered}